 When using the deck, you don’t have the full length of the interior available.
 The back rest can be set very far back, but then the deck is in the way, so you would be leaning against the coaming.
 For tall people, it would have been handy if the seat hatch started a little further back.

-The bottom is made of 840D Ballistic Nylon coated on both sides, which is a high value for a packraft and makes an extremely robust impression.
+The floor is made of 840D ballistic nylon coated on both sides, which is a high value for a packraft and makes an extremely robust impression.
 Ballistic nylon is one of the most durable weave patterns, which gives the material a very high tightness and tear resistance.

 The hull is made of a 210D nylon, which is coated on one side (i.e. only from the outside).
 The one-sided coating saves weight on the one hand and on the other hand it increases the tear resistance of the material in contrast to a material coated on both sides (the fabric is not too embedded in the coatings and can react more flexibly when stressed.
 Thus, it does not tear until later).
 The only disadvantage of a one-sided coating is that it can leak more quickly in case of damage.

-To prevent this, Alpacka has placed the bottom very generously on the side hull, so that it is additionally protected.
+To prevent this, Alpacka has placed the floor very generously on the hull, so that it is additionally protected.
 This makes perfect sense, as the highest stresses occur on the bottom of the packraft.

 The hull material is sewn together, taped and double welded.
 The bottom is both glued and welded to the hull.